ale29ruf/A-Framework-for-Interpreting-Sparse-Autoencoder-Features-in-Large-Language-Models/README.md

 This repository contains a commented Jupyter notebook designed to explore, interpret, and manipulate **Sparse Autoencoder (SAE)** features inside a Large Language Model.
 The notebook demonstrates how to:

-- Inspect SAE latent vectors
+- Inspect SAE latents
 - Generate human-interpretable explanations for features
-- Modify activations by amplifying or clamping individual latent dimensions
+- Modify latent activations by amplifying or clamping
 - Observe downstream effects on model outputs
 - Use framework Delphi, token-change-based and vocabulary-projection-based explanations to infer the meaning of features
 - **Evaluate the quality of feature explanations through metrics**